HTTP Advanced Checks

 HTTP Advanced Checks are very similar to HTTP and HTTP Content checks, except that HTTP Advanced checks provide additional features for those who need more granular control of either the request or the response verification.
 HTTP is the transfer protocol for web pages, as well as being used for some other web based technologies.
 HTTP is a request-response protocol.
 The client, in most cases in daily life a browser, sends a request to a server and the server sends a response back, hopefully with the information the user was hoping to get.
 The response includes a header component and a content component along with an HTTP status code.
 The content component is the part of the response people see in their browser.
 It's the part that contains the HTML.
 The HTTP Advanced check can make all kinds of HTTP requests including: GET, POST, PUT, and DELETE methods.
 This check allows you to verify the returned HTTP status code. send custom headers, verify received headers, as well as POST data as a form would.
-You can also specify a content string you expect to find in the content that is returned.
+You can also specify a content string or regex you expect to find in the content that is returned.
 This check type supports either positive or negative content string checking, meaning that it can be configured to treat the check as passing if the page includes the content, or it can treat the check as passing if the page does not include the content.

 When to use HTTP Advanced Checks

 You should use HTTP Advanced checks instead of regular HTTP or HTTP Content checks anytime you need to: